 The most common symptoms of macular pucker are distortion and vision loss.
 In is important to realize that other, more serious and more acute disorders can also cause distortion.
 If you experience new distortion in your vision, DO NOT ASSUME YOU HAVE A MACULAR PUCKER.
-You may have something more serious.
+You may have something more serious or something that requires urgent attention.
 You should consult a physician as soon as possible (less than a week) if you have new onset distortion and vision loss in either eye.
 Sometimes when one eye has a serious vision problem the other eye will take over and you may not notice the problem.
 Therefore, it is important to check your eyes separately every day to make sure that each eye is seeing well.

 Macular puckers are usually stable.
 They generally form and affect vision over a time period of about 3 months and then rarely change.